Color quite literally colors the way we view our world. Here’s an in-depth look at what various colors symbolize in cultures around the world.

-Orange is the color easiest to see in dim light.
-So, it’s no surprise that life rafts, life jackets, and buoys all come in the “safety orange” shade.
-In the United States, “Detour” signs as well as the vests of highway workers are also orange in order to ensure they are visible.
+Orange is the easiest color to see in dim light.
+It’s no surprise that life rafts, life jackets, and buoys come in the “safety orange” shade.
+In the United States, “Detour” signs and the vests of highway workers are orange in order to ensure visibility.

-In the West, orange tends to bring to mind autumn and harvest, the changing leaves and a candle’s glow in a pumpkin’s carved smile.
-When paired with black, it represents Halloween, a time when the veil between worlds is supposedly thin.
-Some suggest the colors were chosen for their opposing associations: orange being the warmth of life and black the darkness of death.
+The West has much more color symbolism for orange.
+It brings autumn and harvest to mind.
+When paired with black, orange represents Halloween, a time when the veil between worlds is supposedly thin.
+Some suggest orange and black were chosen for their opposing associations—orange being the warmth of life and black the darkness of death.

-The Western world also associates orange with frivolity and amusement.
-Clowns often wear orange wigs.
-Mythological paintings traditionally depict Bacchus — the god of wine-making, fertility, ritual madness, and religious ecstasy — in orange robes.
+Western culture also associates orange with frivolity and amusement.
+Clowns wear orange wigs.
+Mythological paintings depict Bacchus—the god of wine-making, fertility, ritual madness, and religious ecstasy—in orange robes.

 In Southeast Asia (namely Laos, Thailand, Cambodia, and Myanmar), Buddhist monks of the Theravada tradition wear saffron-colored robes.
 Monks chose this hue centuries ago mainly due to the dye available at the time, but the tradition has continued into the present.
-So, these countries now associate what is sacred and holy with the color orange.
+These countries associate what is sacred and holy with the color orange.

 There’s a phenomenon in the Netherlands called Oranjegekte (orange craze) that occurs during major sporting events, the F1 Grand Prix, and an annual holiday that celebrates the king’s birthday.
-When the orange craze takes over the Dutch they wear orange clothing and decorate their cars, houses, shops, and streets in orange.
-It started as a way to celebrate the Dutch royal family — the House of Orange-Nassau.
+When the orange craze takes over the Dutch, they wear orange clothing and decorate their cars, houses, shops, and streets in orange.
+This started as a way to celebrate the Dutch royal family—the House of Orange-Nassau.